Welcome to Mrs. Smith's Kindergarten Classroom

 Learning will be happening through all of it.

 Prior to moving to kindergarten, I taught second grade for one year and first grade for six years.
 Kindergarten is completely different from every other grade in the school.
 My goal is to communicate often with each family.
 I feel this is the best way to help each child reach his/her potential.
 Learning about your child from you makes the biggest difference.
 We can communicate in any way that works best for you and your family (calls, texts, emails, conversations.)
-Texting was by far the most popular method last year.
+Texting was by far the most popular method until last year.
+2020 was the year of my first private Facebook page to communicate... we used that for everything!

 I am sure it is scary to send your child off to spend seven hours a day with someone else.
 I want you to get to know me like I want to know your child.
 Here is a little bit of information to help you get to know me:

 My husband Dave and I live in Gowanda, where he is the Mayor.
 As an administrator for 20+ years, he is happier now than he has ever been as the Dean of Students for Gowanda Central School dealing with grades 7 – 12.
 He and I have very similar beliefs about working with children.
 Every decision that we make is with their best interests in mind.
-We are very involved with our church and serve together weekly with our church’s prison ministry.
+We are very involved with our church and our community.

 Dave and I have four children between us.
 My daughter Megan is married to Jerrod Peterson.
 They live in North Carolina.
 My son Matthew lives in Frewsburg.
 Dave has two children also.
 Greg and his wife Olivia live in Florida.
 Kaitlyn is attending Leeds Beckett University in England.

 We have two dogs.
-A five year old collie named Savannah and an Australian Sheperd puppy named Georgia.
+A five year old collie named Savannah and an Australian Sheperd named Georgia.
+The dogs have enjoyed the pandemic!
+They have never had such undivided attention or so many walks!

 Working together and communicating often will make this a great experience for all of us.
 It is very helpful to learn about your child from you; you know them best!
 Feel free to contact me whenever you have a question or concerns.